 Seeing your kitchen creations makes my day and encourages me to keep creating new recipes for you!

-Taking it back to the 90’s with this DIY childhood favorite treat, but made healthy!
-These Homemade Dunkaroos are gluten-free, nut-free and can be made vegan!
+Take it back to the ’90s with this DIY childhood favorite treat, but made healthy!
+These Homemade Dunkaroos are gluten-free, nut-free, and can be made vegan!
 Plus, this dunkaroo dip recipe is made without funfetti cake mix or yogurt!
 So easy.
 So good.

-3. Take about ½ tsp of dough and roll it between palms.
-Flatten between palms until about ¼ cm thick (or as close to a regular dunkaroo size).
+3. Take ½ tsp. of dough and flatten between palms until ¼ inch thick.
 Place on baking tray and repeat with the rest of the dough.
-Should make about 35-37 small cookies.
+Should make about 55 small cookies.

-4. Bake cookies at 310 F. for 20-25 minutes until firm and golden (they will crisp more after fully cooling).
+4. Bake cookies at 310 F. for 20-25 minutes until firm and golden (they will crisp more after fully cooled).

-5. While the cookies bake, make the dunkaroo dip by combining all ingredients except sprinkles in a medium bowl or standing mixer (make sure your cream cheese is soft).
-Beat with an electric mixer or fork until smooth and fluffy.
-Fold in sprinkles.
+5. While the cookies bake, make the Dunkaroo dip.
+Add ¾ cup Truwhip and all other cake batter dip ingredients except sprinkles in a medium bowl or stand mixer.
+Beat with an electric mixer or fork until smooth.
+Fold in remaining ¼ cup Truwhip and sprinkles.

 Vegan Dunkaroo Dip: To make the dunkaroo dip vegan, swap in coconut whipped cream and vegan cream cheese.
 Add maple syrup if more sweetness is needed.